CMLudrick/Portfolio-Project/README.md

 # Portfolio-Project
 One page portfolio utilizing responsive design

-Incorporated Bootstrap for responsive design and media queries, Grunt for image optimization and art direction.
+Incorporated Bootstrap for responsive design.
+Used media queries and art direction to ensure UX on different devices.